LuisFalva/titanic_kernel_svm_mlops/README.md

 ### Support or Contact 📠

 Having troubles?
-You can DM me at [falvaluis@gmail.com](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox?compose=CllgCJZZQVJHBJKmdjtXgzlrRcRktFLwFQsvWKqcTRtvQTVcHvgTNSxVzjZqjvDFhZlVJlPKqtg) and I’ll help you sort it out.
+You can send a [DM](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox?compose=CllgCJZZQVJHBJKmdjtXgzlrRcRktFLwFQsvWKqcTRtvQTVcHvgTNSxVzjZqjvDFhZlVJlPKqtg) and I’ll help you sort it out.

 ### License 📃